Social Democratic Party of Switzerland: Ideology

-The SP supports classical social-democratic policies, as well as some democratic socialist ones.
+The SP supports classical social democratic policies, as well as some democratic socialist ones, and has been described as one of the more left-leaning social democratic parties in Europe.
 To that rule, the SP stands for a government offering strong public services.
-The SP is against far-reaching economic liberalism and is in favor of social progressivism, environmental policy with climate change mitigation, for an open foreign policy and a national security policy based on pacifism.
+The SP is against far-reaching economic liberalism and has anti-capitalist tendencies, and is in favor of social progressivism, environmental policy with climate change mitigation, for an open foreign policy and a national security policy based on pacifism.

 In economic, financial, and social welfare policy, the SP rejects policies of economic liberalisation such as deregulation, lowering taxes for high-income citizens, and decreases in government spending on social insurance.
 The SP also opposes raising the retirement age.
 In addition, the SP is a proponent of increasing welfare spending in some areas such as for a publicly financed maternity leave, universal health care and a flexible retirement age.
-In tax policy the SP opposes the notion of lowering taxes for high-income citizens.
+In tax policy, the SP opposes the notion of lowering taxes for high-income citizens.
 By campaigning for the harmonisation of all tax rates in Switzerland, the SP seeks more redistribution.
 The SP is skeptical toward the privatization of state enterprises.
 Nonetheless, the SP also promotes more competition in the areas of agriculture and parallel imports.

 In social policy, the SP is committed to social equity and an open society.
 The SP aims at making working conditions for women in families easier by promoting more external childcare centers and more opportunities for part-time jobs.
 It also aims at reinforcing sexual equality in terms of eliminating wage differences based on gender, supports civil union for Same-sex couples and takes an easier stance toward abortions.
 The SP also rejects strengthening restrictions on asylum seekers and immigrants.
 The party supports the integration of immigrants by which the immigrants are assigned to immigration procedures immediately after entering the country.
 The SP has a liberal stance toward drugs and is in favor of publicly regulated heroin consumption and the legalization of cannabis.
 Nevertheless, the SP supports the smoking ban in restaurants and bars.